 We have an impressive line-up of workforce readiness and leadership programs, all designed to meet the many interests of teens.
 One teen at a time, we are helping to build a stronger community and workforce for the future.

-A series of 2-hour workshops featuring employable skills for working in a coffee shop.
-Students learn steaming, frothing and preparing hot/cold drinks, how to get a barista job, and outstanding customer service skills.
-Each participant receives a training manual, recipe guide and certificate of completion after passing the Barista Basics Test.
-(Offered 20 times per year)
+Description: Join our Culinary Coordinator Heidi for a series of 2-hour workshops where you’ll learn employable skills for a coffee shop.
+Workshops include how to get a barista job, excellent customer service skills, steaming, frothing and preparing hot/cold drinks.
+Each participant will receive a training manual, recipe guide and certificate of completion after passing the “Barista Basics” test.

 The culinary program is held every Friday in Chop’s Teaching Kitchen.
 The class accommodates beginning and intermediate culinary students.
 The curriculum focuses on culinary basics such as getting used to being in the kitchen and reading recipes, to more advanced skills such as safety and sanitation, knife skills, baking, sautéing and grilling.
 Part of the curriculum includes career guidance and exploration in the field of Culinary Arts.
-(Offered 46 times per year)

 A career focused website featuring thousands of videos of people doing their jobs.
 The website was created in response to teens saying they do not know what people really do in their jobs; therefore find it difficult to decide on a career direction.
 Along with videos showing people engaged in their jobs, it also provides statistical data on job forecast and career information.

 An introduction to digital film and basic camera operation, framing and shooting video.
 Other topics covered include basic workflow from planning, to shooting, to editing.
 Participants will have an opportunity to learn techniques on how to make their video productions look professional.
 Participants will also have the opportunity to start creating a professional portfolio of their work, which includes creating videos that can be posted on the jobsmadereal.com website.